jsmillie7/quick-portfolio/geomodeling/index.md

 ### Add a gaussian filter to smooth the data by adding an integer argument to sigma:
 if isinstance(sigma, int):
     self.coord_unit = self.smooth_model(self.coord_unit, sigma)
 ```
+To see the entire class, in full, please see the Jupyter Notebook

 ---
 ### Results